snowflakedb/snowflake-cli/README.md

 hatch build && pip install .
 ```

-You should now be able to run `snowcli` and get the CLI message.
+You should now be able to run `snow` and get the CLI message.

 ## Getting started

+### Building a function
 1. Navigate to an empty directory to create your function.
-1. Run the command: `snowcli function init`
+1. Run the command: `snow function init`
     It should populate this directory with the files for a basic function.
 You can open `app.py` to see the files.
 1. Test the code: `python app.py`
     You should see the message: `Hello World!`
-1. Package the function: `snowcli function package`
+1. Package the function: `snow function package`
     This will create an `app.zip` file that has your files in it
-1. Login to snowflake: `snowcli login`
+1. Login to snowflake: `snow login`
-1. Create a function: `snowcli function create -n helloFunction -h 'app.hello' -f app.zip -i '' -r string`
+1. Create a function: `snow function create -n helloFunction -h 'app.hello' -f app.zip -i '' -r string`
-1. Try running the function: `snowcli function execute -f 'helloFunction()'
+1. Try running the function: `snow function execute -f 'helloFunction()'
     You should see Snowflake return the message: 'Hello World!'

-You can now go modify and edit your `app.py`, `requirements.txt`, or other files and follow a similar flow, or update a function with `snowcli function update -n myfunction -f app.zip`
+You can now go modify and edit your `app.py`, `requirements.txt`, or other files and follow a similar flow, or update a function with `snow function update -n myfunction -f app.zip`

+### Creating a Streamlit
+1. Change to a directory with an existing streamlit app (or create one)
+1. Run: `snow login` to select your snowsql config
+1. Run: `snow configure` to create an environment and select your database, schema, role, and warehouse (environment name defaults to 'dev')
+1. Run: `snow streamlit create <name>` to create a streamlit with a given name (file defaults to streamlit_app.py)
+1. Run: `snow streamlit deploy <name> -o` to deploy your app and open it in the browser

 ## Future ideas
 - Add delete command